connorjoleary/DeepCite/README.md

 4. "Load unpacked"
 5. Select DeepCite/extension folder
 6. Click DeepCite icon in upper-right corner of Chrome to use
+7. To emulate backend returning results, follow instructions in the readme within DeepCite/test-server

 ## Testing
 ### Frontend Testing